We combine thorough linguistic preparation, genuine enjoyment and regular trips abroad to inspire interest in the Hispanic world.

 Why study Spanish at City?

-We combine thorough linguistic preparation with genuine enjoyment to inspire interest in the Hispanic world.
-Audiovisual and IT resources are used in every lesson and all exam classes are timetabled in our multimedia language laboratory once a week.
-A strong grounding in grammar is essential to increase the students’ confidence in language and culture in a broader context.
-We value independent learners and the ability to work together.
+We combine thorough linguistic preparation with genuine enjoyment to inspire interest and curiosity about the Hispanic language and world.
+The department focuses on employing authentic, audiovisual and culturally diverse materials in order to continuously motivate, support and challenge learners.
+Equally, a strong grounding in grammar is essential to increase the students’ confidence and precision in language.
+We also value independent learning projects and the ability to work together for cultural research.

-From year 9 onwards, students get an individual weekly speaking practice with a native language assistant.
-We also offer a wide range of extracurricular activities, such as cultural and linguistic trips abroad (year 8 Barcelona, year 10 Granada and sixth form to Latin America, past trips including Cuba and Guatemala), cultural outings, competitions and subscription to Spanish media and resources.
+From as early as Year 7, students get weekly speaking practices with a native language assistant.
+We also offer a wide range of extracurricular activities, such as cultural and linguistic trips abroad (past trips including year 8 Barcelona, year 10 Granada and sixth form to Spain or Latin America), cultural outings, competitions and subscription to Spanish media and resources.
 Ultimately, our aim is to prepare our students to be competent global citizens through their knowledge of languages and appreciation of foreign cultures.

 "Spanish at City is different to any of my other subjects.
 Not only do I feel inspired by all the teachers, but it is the only lesson where I feel totally immersed in the Spanish culture, despite being in the middle of London."